CurveDocs/curve-docs/docs/curve_dao/FeeCollection&Distribution/burner.md

 ### `set_burner`
 !!! description "`PoolProxy.set_burner(_coin: address, _burner: address):`"

+    !!!guard "Guarded Method"
+        This function is only callable by the `ownership_admin` of the contract.

     Function to set burner of `_coin` to `_burner` address.

-    !!!note
-        This function is only callable by the ownership admin.
+    Emits: `AddBurner`

     | Input      | Type   | Description |
     | ----------- | -------| ----|